croisez/lpclearn/README.md

 ### RECORDING mode

-In recording mode, the way is done backward: the application records audio in real-time, and computes Ki (Parcor) coefficients, pitch in Hz, and detect is signal is voiced or unvoiced.
+In recording mode, the way is done backward: the application records audio in real-time, and computes Ki (Parcor) coefficients, then pitch in Hz, and detect if signal is voiced or unvoiced.

-For example, you can use RECORDING mode as a starting point, and stop recording while audio is captured.
-At the moment you push on the record button to stop capturing, Parcor coefficients are used to initialize the PLAYING mode data.
+A typical use case is as follows: use RECORDING mode as a starting point, and stop recording while audio is captured.
+At the moment you push on the record button to stop capturing, Parcor coefficients are stored as current values for the PLAYING mode.

+### Ki menu buttons

+* RESET   All Ki and Ai are reset to their default value
+* RANDOM  Ki (and Ai(Ki)) get random values
+* MR      Memory Recall (Ki values are loaded from configuration file)
+* MS      Memory Store  (Ki values are stored to configuration file)
+* UNDO    Reset former parameters before it was modified

+### Ai menu button

+* RESET FILTER MEMORY   internal IIR filter accumulators are reset to zeroes

+### Application screenshot

 <img src=https://github.com/croisez/lpclearn/blob/main/Android/screenshot.jpg width="300">